 Apricots have naturally high amounts of water.
-That helps with the regulation of blood pressure, body temperature, joint health, and heart rate.
-Most people don’t drink enough water which means that apricots can help them reach their daily water intake goal.
+That helps regulate blood pressure, body temperature, joint health, and heart rate.
+Most people don’t drink enough water, which means that apricots can help them reach their daily water intake goal.

-When you become dehydrated, your blood volume drops, which forces your heart to work harder to pump blood.
+When you become dehydrated, your blood volume drops, forcing your heart to pump blood harder.
 Staying hydrated also allows your blood to circulate waste products and nutrients throughout your body.

 Apricots help protect the liver

 Research shows that apricots can protect your liver from oxidative stress.
-In this research rats that were fed with alcohol and apricots had lower levels of liver enzymes and markers of inflammation than rats given alcohol but no apricots.
+In this research, rats fed with alcohol and apricots had lower levels of liver enzymes and markers of inflammation than rats given alcohol but no apricots.

 Apricots help strengthen your bones

-Apricots have a lot of calcium, which is required in the formation and development of bones.
+Apricots have a lot of calcium, which is required to form and develop bones.

 Apricots help you have a healthier pregnancy

-Some problems that are possible during pregnancy and planning of pregnancy are infertility, hemorrhage, and spasms.
+Some possible problems during pregnancy and planning of pregnancy are infertility, hemorrhage, and spasms.
 Apricots help prevent these problems.

 Why do some fruits only have one seed?

 One reason why some fruits have only one seed is that every fruit is a ripened ovary.
 A seed is a ripened ovule inside of the ovary.
-This means that an ovary with one or more ovules develops into a fruit with one or many seeds.
+This means that an ovary with ovules develops into a fruit with one or many seeds.

-Another reason is that plants with a greater chance of seed loss have a larger number of seeds, while plants that have a greater chance of success have fewer seeds.
+Another reason is that plants with a greater chance of seed loss have a larger number of seeds, while plants with a greater chance of success have fewer seeds.

 Do all one-seeded fruit have big seeds?